-Sponsored projects revenue for fiscal years 2022 and 2021 includes \$3.7 million and \$3.0 million respectively, received from MPC, a nonprofit related entity of Carnegie Mellon and the University of Pittsburgh.
+Sponsored projects revenue for fiscal years 2023 and 2022 includes \$0.7 million and \$3.7 million respectively, received from MPC, a nonprofit related entity of Carnegie Mellon and the University of Pittsburgh.
 The revenue primarily represents federal funding from various contracts received by MPC, for which MPC has subcontracted to Carnegie Mellon for support of a supercomputer and related activities.

 Carnegie Mellon is an owner as a tenant in common of the Bellefield Boiler Plant ("Bellefield") for the purpose of sharing of the steam produced by the plant.
 Bellefield operates such that all of the operating costs of the plant are passed to the owners in the form of steam prices.
 Carnegie Mellon is obligated for a percent of liabilities based upon use of steam produced by Bellefield.
-As of June 30, 2022 and 2021, Carnegie Mellon's percentage obligation was 15.2%.
-Included in other assets is \$0.6 million and \$1.0 million of advances resulting primarily from operating surpluses at June 30, 2022 and 2021, respectively.
-Included in occupancy and related expenses is \$3.9 million and \$4.0 million for steam costs paid to Bellefield for the years ended June 30, 2022 and 2021, respectively.
+As of June 30, 2023 and 2022, Carnegie Mellon's percentage obligation was 15.2%.
+Included in other assets is \$0.4 million and \$0.6 million of advances at June 30, 2023 and 2022, respectively, resulting primarily from historical operating surpluses.
+Included in occupancy and related expenses is \$4.7 million and \$3.9 million for steam costs paid to Bellefield for the years ended June 30, 2023 and 2022, respectively.

 Carnegie Mellon is one of 15 designated institutions of higher learning and other charitable organizations named as beneficiaries of The Dietrich Foundation (the "Foundation") created by William S. Dietrich II pursuant to an Amended and Restated Declaration of Trust dated August 23, 2011.
-The Foundation came into existence as a Pennsylvania charitable trust on October 6, 2011 and was granted exemption from federal income tax under section 501(c)(3) of the Internal Revenue Code, specifically as a Type I charitable supporting organization under section 509(a)(3).
+The Foundation came into existence as a Pennsylvania charitable trust on October 6, 2011 and was granted exemption from Federal income tax under section 501(c)(3) of the Internal Revenue Code, specifically as a Type I charitable supporting organization under section 509(a)(3).
 The Foundation's primary mission is to provide ongoing and increasing financial support to a number of educational institutions, largely in the greater Pittsburgh area, including Carnegie Mellon.
-The Foundation is governed by a board of nine trustees of which two are appointed by Carnegie Mellon.
+The Foundation is governed by a board of nine trustees, of which two are appointed by Carnegie Mellon.

 The Foundation is expected to make annual distributions that will be allocated among the pre-specified supported organizations.
-As of June 30, 2022, Carnegie Mellon's distribution share remained at 53.5%.
+As of June 30, 2023, Carnegie Mellon's distribution share remained at 53.5%.

 The distributions to Carnegie Mellon have been recorded as contribution revenue with donor restrictions as received and held in endowment net assets with donor restrictions designated as Dietrich Foundation Endowment Funds.
 The endowed funds will be managed in accordance with Carnegie Mellon's generally applicable investment and disbursement policies in effect for its other permanently restricted endowments.
-Distributions made from the endowed funds will be used for the purposes authorized by the Foundation's Trustees.
-Distributions of \$22.8 million and \$17.3 million were received in fiscal years 2022 and 2021, respectively.
+Distributions made from the endowed funds will be used for the purposes authorized by the Foundation's trustees.
+Distributions of \$22.8 million were received in fiscal years 2023 and 2022, respectively.